rocrisp/install-operator-tools/README.md

+#Prereqquisite
+k8s cluster available

-#How to Generates manifests from appregistry namespace
+#Before begin the test, you need to generates manifests from appregistry namespace

+#From mac
+mac/offline-cataloger generate-manifests "certified-operators"

+#From Linux
+mac/offline-cataloger generate-manifests "certified-operators"

+#How to run Test

 #mac
-./offline-cataloger generate-manifests "certified-operators"
-#linux

-#How to run this tool

-#mac
-./run.sh <manifest-directory>
+bin/run.sh <manifest-directory>

 #linux